Packet Network failure, Sparse vs Congested traffic volumes

 WEST-B -------- WESTMTN ---------- EASTMTN ----------- EAST F

-Presume that WEST-A can see WEST-B, but not EASTMTN or EAST-E or EAST-F.
+Presume that WEST-A can see WEST-B and WESTMTN, but not EASTMTN or EAST-E or EAST-F.

 Similarly, EAST-E and F can't see the WEST stations or WESTMTN.

-In this case, if WEST-A can read a file from EAST-E, at the same time EAST-F is reading a file from WEST-B, the occupancy percentages would have to be under 10% for this to function.
+If WEST-A can read a file from EAST-E, at the same time EAST-F is reading a file from WEST-B, the occupancy percentages would have to be under 18% for this to function.

-The reason for the low number is that neither EASTMTN or the EAST stations know what WESTMTN is trying to send data and will apparently maliciously jam the receiver ast EASTMTN trying to move traffic.
+The reason for the low number is that neither EASTMTN or the EAST stations know that WEST is trying to send data and will apparently maliciously jam the receiver at WESTMTN by trying to move traffic.